armaples/old-portfolio/README.md

 ## Description

-The goal of this project was to build a portfolio that would be responsive based on the size of the user's viewport.
+This project was built to provide a foundation for the developer's portfolio that can be easily added onto as the developer builds new applications.
+The goal of this project was to make the webpage of the portfolio responsive based on the size of the user's viewport.
+This webpage will adjust its' size and content based on the width of the page, allowing for accessibility across devices.
+There is a built in image gallery in the work section that can be continuously added onto and will begin to scroll should the content exceed the size of the section.
+Finally, when the user clicks on the image in the gallery, they will be redirected to that applications deployed website.

 ## Table of Contents